Barry Callebaut USA LLC

 Date Employer Location Nature Outcome

-May 12, 2023 SGL Carbon, LLC - Saint Marys SAINT MARYS, PENNSYLVANIA Asphyxiations, strangulations, suffocations Hosp.
+May 12, 2023 SGL Carbon, LLC - Saint Marys SAINT MARYS, Pennsylvania Asphyxiations, strangulations, suffocations Hosp.

-Nov 30, 2023 Steiner Construction Company, Inc. BAYOU LA BATRE, ALABAMA Asphyxiations, strangulations, suffocations Hosp.
+Nov 30, 2023 Steiner Construction Company, Inc. BAYOU LA BATRE, Alabama Asphyxiations, strangulations, suffocations Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports